Nov 8, 2022

 UN Climate Talks

-This timeline traces the history of the United Nations climate change agreements, protocols, and accords from 1992 to 2021.
+This timeline traces the history of the United Nations climate change agreements, protocols, and accords from 1992 to the present.